JCB Unveils New Brand Message in Vietnam: Japan Cung Ban

 Key benefits include:

-- 30% discounts at KOI The, KOI Cafe, Trung Nguyen Legend Coffee, Nitori, AEONESHOP, AEON MALL, and Fahasa Bookstore.
+- Discount 30% at: KOI The, KOI Cafe, Trung Nguyen Legend Coffee, Trung Nguyen E-Coffee, Nitori (applied at store and website nitori.com.vn), AEONESHOP (applied at aeoneshop.com)

+- Discount VND 500,000 at: FPT Shop (applied at store and website FPTshop.com.vn), PNJ (applied at store and website pnj.com.vn), and Pandora (applied at store)

 In addition to the existing JCB cardholder benefits - such as monthly cashback at UNIQLO and up to 30% off at 100+ Restaurants - the Happy Weekend program highlights JCB's commitment to continuous innovation.
 It delivers services that reflect the Japanese quality while staying closely connected to the daily lives of Vietnamese consumers.
 Building on this initiative, JCB is preparing even more exciting promotions with a diverse range of merchants in travel and wellness, aiming to bring greater value and unforgettable experiences to JCB cardholders.